exploreborders/LocalRAG/plan.md

 # Building a Local RAG System with Python and Ollama

 ## Overview
 This project implements a production-ready Local RAG (Retrieval-Augmented Generation) system using PostgreSQL for document storage, Elasticsearch for vector search, and Ollama for local LLM generation.
 The system features Docker-based database setup for easy deployment, advanced document processing with Docling, and a modern web interface.
 It provides accurate, context-aware responses by combining efficient document retrieval with generative AI, all running locally for maximum privacy and control.
 Currently undergoing performance optimizations to significantly speed up document processing through batch operations, parallel processing, and pipeline tuning.
+Planned multilingual enhancement will add comprehensive German language support and lay the foundation for additional languages.

 ## Prerequisites
 - Python 3.8 or higher